Pelican Point Murders

-The Pelican Point murders refer to the killings of three ranch hands; Albert Enstrom, Andrew Johnson, and Alfred Nelson.
-Their bodies were discovered in Utah Lake near Pelican Point, Utah County, Utah, in 1895.
-Despite an extensive investigation, publicized trials, and the involvement of multiple law enforcement agencies, the case remains unsolved.
+The Pelican Point murders refer to the 1895 killings of three cousins and ranch hands: Albert Enstrom (age 24), Andrew Johnson (22), and Alfred Nelson (15).
+Their bodies were discovered in Utah Lake near Pelican Point, Utah County, Utah, following an extensive disappearance.
+Despite a high-profile trial and a subsequent gubernatorial pardon, the case remains one of the most notorious unsolved crimes in Utah's history.